Quick read – COVID Vaccines important points

-Our body’s immune system can recognize specific parts of these pathogens called ‘antigens’, and in response produce ‘antibodies’ and activate immune cells with memory, which can destroy these microbes (microorganisms).
+Our body’s immune system can recognize specific parts of these pathogens called ‘antigens’, and in response produce ‘antibodies’ and activate immune cells with memory, which can destroy these pathogens.
 The body’s immune system takes some time in the process of recognition, activation, and initiation of such a specific adaptive immune response.
 In this window period, the invading microbe can rapidly multiply and overwhelm the immune system, thereby producing symptoms and causing damage.
 However, if vaccinated, the body’s immune system is ready to immediately fight off the actual active organism when exposed, preventing it from causing the disease.

 TYPES OF VACCINES

-Vaccines have conventionally used either the whole or a part (containing the antigens) of the disease-causing micro-pathogen for immunization.
+Vaccines have conventionally used either the whole or a part (containing the antigens) of the disease-causing pathogen for immunization.
 Now new types of vaccines using genetic technology have been developed during the COVID pandemic and are now becoming available in many countries.

-Killed-inactivated versus live-weakened Vaccines
+Killed-inactivated versus Live-weakened Vaccines:

 The advantage of giving a live vaccine is that since the organism can multiply in the body, the immune response and antibody production is much greater and long-lasting, as compared to killed vaccines, and therefore additional booster doses may not usually be needed.
-Sometimes in killed vaccines, substances called adjuvants (alumunium salts) are added to further enhance the immune response.
+Sometimes in killed vaccines, substances called adjuvants (aluminum salts) are added to further enhance the immune response.

 Toxoid vaccines – These consist of inactivated toxins (toxoids) released by certain bacteria that cause the disease, and are recognized by our immune system.
-Examples are vaccines for Diphtheria and Tetanus.
+Examples are vaccines for diphtheria and tetanus.

-Combination vaccines of toxoids and killed vaccines (DPT and DaPT) or multiple live vaccines (MMRV- Measles, Mumps, Rubella, Varicella) are available for more efficient immunization, especially in children.
+Combination vaccines of toxoids and killed vaccines (DPT and DaPT) or multiple live vaccines (MMRV- measles, mumps, rubella, varicella) are available for more efficient immunization, especially in children.

-Some vaccines have multiple variations (serotypes) of the virus or its subunits for better protection as seen in the Pneumococcal conjugate vaccine (PCV-7, PCV-9, PCV-10, and PCV-13), Pneumococcal polysaccharide vaccine (PPV23), and the trivalent and tetravalent Flu vaccines (Influenza A and B).
+Some vaccines have multiple variations (serotypes) of the virus or its subunits for better protection as seen in the pneumococcal conjugate vaccine (PCV-7, PCV-9, PCV-10, and PCV-13), pneumococcal polysaccharide vaccine (PPV23), and the trivalent and tetravalent flu vaccines (influenza A and B).